torvalds/linux/Documentation/admin-guide/security-bugs.rst

 As it is with any bug, the more information provided the easier it will be to diagnose and fix.
-Please review the procedure outlined in REPORTING-BUGS if you are unclear about what information is helpful.
+Please review the procedure outlined in admin-guide/reporting-bugs.rst if you are unclear about what information is helpful.
 Any exploit code is very helpful and will not be released without consent from the reporter unless it has already been made public.